Chart Color Schemes

 Seaford Heights hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Seaford Heights has a median age of 29 years, which is lower than the Greater Adelaide average of 39 years and the Australian median of 38 years.
-Compared to Greater Adelaide, Seaford Heights has a higher percentage of residents aged 25-34 (31.6%) but fewer residents aged 65-74 (2.4%).
-This concentration of 25-34 year-olds is higher than the national average of 14.5%.
-Between 2021 and present, the percentage of residents aged 45 to 54 has decreased from 10.5% to 8.1%.
-By 2041, demographic modeling suggests Seaford Heights' age profile will change significantly.
-The number of residents aged 85 and above is projected to increase by 9 people (68%), from 13 to 23.
-Notably, all population growth in the area will come from the combined 65+ age groups, reflecting its aging demographic trend.
-Conversely, population declines are projected for the 65-74 and 45-54 age cohorts.
+Seaford Heights has a median age of 29 years, which is lower than Greater Adelaide's average of 39 years and the Australian median of 38 years.
+Compared to Greater Adelaide, Seaford Heights has a higher proportion of residents aged 25-34 (31.6%) but fewer residents aged 65-74 (2.4%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
+Between 2021 and present, the proportion of residents aged 45-54 has decreased from 10.5% to 8.1%.
+By 2041, demographic modeling suggests significant changes in Seaford Heights' age profile.
+The number of residents aged 85 and above is projected to increase by 8 people (62%), from 13 to 22.
+Notably, the combined age groups of 65 and above will account for all population growth in the area, reflecting its aging demographic trend.
+Conversely, population declines are projected for the age cohorts of 65-74 and 45-54 years.